-Prerequisites: Upper-division standing, or permission of the instructor

-FNST 410-(3-6) Advanced Topics in First Nations Art and Material CultureA survey of major sources in the literature on focused topics in First Nations Art and Material Culture with an emphasis on contemporary forms.
+Prerequisites: Upper-division standing, or permission of the instructor and Material Culture A survey of major sources in the literature on focused topics in First Nations Art and Material Culture with an emphasis on contemporary forms.
 Topical focus may vary with each offering, ranging from clothing and adornment of First Nations Peoples; Northwest Coast design and carving; Métis material culture, etc. The course may cover traditional and contemporary material, sources of materials and science of artists will participate in the seminar, and students will work on projects as well as participate in seminars with the instructor, guest speakers and class members.